 Thank you for choosing Veterinary Surgical Centers Rehabilitation.
 We are passionate about improving quality of life for all pets through the use of pain management and therapeutic modalities, such as hydrotherapy, laser therapy, acupuncture, and more.

-- Preparing for your appointment: For your first visit, please complete a registration form and bring it to your appointment or email it to the location where your pet’s appointment will be.
+- Preparing for your appointment: Preparing for your appointment: For your first visit, please complete / sign the following forms and bring them to your appointment or email them to the location where your pet’s appointment will be.
 If you elect to complete forms at your appointment, please arrive 10-15 minutes early.

 - Medications: If your pet has been prescribed pain medications, please make sure to give these medications as directed/prior to your session.
 Please bring the name and dosages of the medications your pet is currently on.

 - Late arrivals: Clients arriving more than 15 minutes late the pet’s appointment may have an abbreviated session or may be asked to reschedule.
 The full cost of the appointment will be charged for abbreviated appointments.

 - Cancellations: We require 48-hour notice for appointment cancellations.
 Cancellations received less than two days beforehand may incur a cancellation fee.
 Please see our complete appointment policy for further information.
 Thank you for your consideration.

 - All pets should be on a leash when entering and for the duration of their time in the rehabilitation space, unless directed by the rehabilitation staff.

 - Developing the right plan for your pet: At your appointment, we will assess your pet, review history, and find out what your goals are.
 A certified rehabilitation veterinarian or practitioner will evaluate your pet to develop a customized treatment plan that is tailored to your pet’s specific needs and works for your schedule and budget.
 This will include both in-clinic and at-home exercises to help your pet progress.
 Read more about the rehab services we offer.